Skip to main content

 • Stress

-• Weather changes, such as severe storms or extreme heat or cold
+• Weather changes, such as severe storms or extreme temperatures

 • Dehydration

-• Certain types of light, such as bright natural light or fluorescent lights
+• Certain types of light, like bright natural or fluorescent lights

 • Certain foods, such as dairy or chocolate